boostorg/website-v2/docs/development_setup_notes.md

 The script dev-bootstrap-linux.sh will automatically install prerequisites, and with the --all or --launch flag will also run docker-compose.

-While the dev-bootstrap-linux.sh script should be run as a standard user, after it has been all set up, later you will generally run "docker compose" as root.
-This is to assure that the permissions match inside the container where the user is also root.
-Another option is to eventually add a Docker Desktop method for linux to the script.
+Theoretically Docker on Linux can either be "Docker Desktop" or native standard Docker.
+The latter is much more common on Linux, and currently the script only supports standard Docker.
+In that context, it's helpful for the user account outside of the containers to match the user account inside the containers, and that can be achieved by running docker-compose and all scripts as 'root'.
+Switch to root before using dev-bootstrap-linux.sh or docker-compose to assure that the permissions match inside the container where the user is also root userid (0).
+Another option is to eventually add a "Docker Desktop" method for Linux in the script if there is any interest in that, however most developers seem to be using macOS.

 ```
 curl -o dev-bootstrap-linux.sh https://raw.githubusercontent.com/boostorg/website-v2/develop/docs/scripts/dev-bootstrap-linux.sh